 Divorce constitutes an emotional process for all parties involved.
-Especially for spouses that have experienced domestic violence throughout their marriage, they may feel concerned about the actions of their spouse when they file a divorce petition in Florida.
+Especially for spouses that have experienced domestic violence throughout their marriage, they may feel concerned about the actions of their spouse when they file a divorce petition in Pennsylvania.
 An action of injunction can offer victims and potential victims peace of mind through protection against any altercation involving their spouse.

 Injunctions ensure that retaliation does not exist between spouses during the divorce process.
 Even if a spouse has not experienced domestic violence during their marriage, they may have the opportunity to petition for an injunction if they feel their safety is in danger.
 When going through the separation process, especially when the process involves animosity and stress, you may wish to seek the expertise of a family law attorney.
 These attorneys are versed in injunctions, and they can help you petition for protection during your divorce.

-Florida domestic violence injunctions
+Pennsylvania domestic violence injunctions

 According to the law, those that can file for injunctions either:

 - Have cause to believe they are in danger of becoming of victim

 When filing, the petition asks whether your spouse committed any of the following acts against you.